 Looking for an uncomplicated, impressive and mouthwatering dessert?
-How about one that can effortlessly made gluten free?
+How about one that can easily be modified to be gluten-free?
 Allow me to introduce you to Triple Berry Angel Food Trifle!!!

-First of all, I need to tell you that my grandson celebrated his 7th. birthday and wanted to have a Lego themed party.
+First of all, I need to tell you that my grandson celebrated his 7th. birthday and requested a Lego themed party.
 My talented daughter created a darling birthday cake that resembled Lego’s and my grandson absolutely LOVED it!!!
 As a result, this is a cake and party he’ll probably always remember.

 - 2 pints fresh blueberries

 - 2 pints fresh raspberries

 - 2 (6 ounces each) instant tapioca pudding

 You can also use a regular angel food cake to make a Triple Berry Angel Food Trifle.
 Nonetheless, to make this a gluten free trifle I used a Kinnikinnick Gluten Free Angel Food Cake Mix.
 I have made this particular angel food cake mix numerous times and it really does make a terrific angel food cake.

 I also used a tub of KozyShack gluten-free tapioca pudding to make this yummy trifle.
 However, feel free to use a regular tapioca pudding mix if you are not on a restrictive diet (KozyShack is also corn free).
 I combined the tapioca pudding with the whipped topping, then layered chunks of cake, fruit, and pudding.

 Pictured is the trifle at my grandson’s birthday party.
 The party was held at a local park.
 Since it was pretty hot and humid, the trifle bowl looks a little frosty because of the humidity.
 However, rest assured… it was quickly devoured!!!